Victoria Pendleton

 a silver medal in the sprint.
-She also became a Commonwealth Games champion in the sprint in 2006, and a European champion in the team sprint and keirin in 2011.
-She retired from track cycling after the 2012 Games, and had a short career as a jockey from 201516.
-Riding Pacha Du Polder, she won her first race at Wincanton in March 2016, and finished fifth in the Foxhunter Chase at the Cheltenham Festival later that month.
+She also became a Commonwealth Games champion in the sprint in 2006 and a European champion in the team sprint and keirin in 2011.
+She retired from track cycling after the 2012 Olympics and had a short career as a jockey from 201516.
+Riding Pacha Du Polder, she won her first race at Wincanton in March 2016 and finished fifth in the Foxhunter Chase at the Cheltenham Festival later that month.

-Pendleton was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours, and Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to cycling.
-She is also a member of the European Cycling Union Hall of Fame.
+Pendleton was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours.
+She is a member of the British Cycling Hall of Fame.

 Early life

-Pendleton was born on 24 September 1980 to parents Max and Pauline.
-She has a twin brother, Alex, and an older sister, Nicola, and the family lived in Stotfold, Bedfordshire, where she grew up.
-Her father was a keen amateur cyclist and former British National 8 km grass track cycling champion.
+Victoria Pendleton was born on 24 September 1980 and grew up with her twin brother and older sister in Stotfold, Bedfordshire.
+Her father, Max, was a keen amateur cyclist and former British National 8 km grass track cycling champion.
 He would take the nine-year-old twins out racing at the weekends and create children's races for them to compete in.
-She joined Mildenhall Cycling Club, and as a schoolgirl, she also played hockey for Harpenden.
-She attended Fearnhill School.
+She was a member of Mildenhall Cycling Club.
+Pendleton attended Fearnhill School and played hockey for Harpenden.
+She later said that the "traits that make an Olympic champion do not make for a popular teenage girl" at school, and that she felt like a social outcast, which she described as "painful".

-At the age of nine, Pendleton rode her first race, a 400 m event, on the grass track at Fordham.
+At the age of nine, Pendleton rode her first race, a 400 m event, on the grass track at Fordham, Cambridgeshire.
 When she was 16, assistant national track coach, Marshall Thomas, invited her to a trial in Manchester, where she cycled in a velodrome for the first time.
 Thomas then assumed coaching responsibilities from her father.
-At that time, she didn't envisage a career in cycling due to a lack of female role-models in the sport.
+At that time, Pendleton did not envisage a career in cycling due to a lack of female role-models in the sport.
 She took a degree in sports science at Northumbria University, Newcastle upon Tyne, and in her final year at university, she trained with British Cycling one week per month.
 After graduating in 2002, she became a full-time cyclist.